bjeanes/culture/README.md

   * If tempted to introduce a policy, ask whether or not it is needed because you don't trust everybody to do the right thing.
   * Mistakes are OK; expect them and learn from them.
 * Transparency & Communication
+  * Lack of transparency alienates people and fosters resentment.
+  * Being upfront about risks, drawbacks, failings, etc., shows trust and fosters loyalty.
 * Collaboration

 ### People